The computing capabilities of deep learning models enable fast, accurate, and efficient operations in patient care, R&D, and insurance.

 3. Healthcare data analytics

-Deep learning models can analyze electronic health records (EHR) that contain structured and unstructured data, including clinical notes, laboratory test results, diagnoses, and medications at exceptional speeds with the highest possible accuracy.
+Deep learning models analyze electronic health records (EHR) containing structured and unstructured data: clinical notes, laboratory test results, diagnoses, medications at exceptional speeds with highest possible accuracy.

-Also, smartphones and wearable devices provide useful information about lifestyle.
-They have the potential to transform data by using mobile apps to monitor medical risk factors for deep learning models.
-In 2019, Current Health’s AI wearable device became one of the first AI medical monitoring wearables approved by the Food and Drug Administration (FDA) for use at home.
+FDA approval: In 2019, Current Health’s AI wearable device became one of the first AI medical monitoring wearables approved by the Food and Drug Administration (FDA) for home use.

 Feel free to read our examples on Healthcare Analytics for more.